dirakx1/Dockeriot/README.md

 <img src="./IOtplatform2.jpg">

-* The C letters refers to docker software containers.
+* The C letters reffer to docker software containers.
-* The A letter refers PLCs with Arduino and/or Raspberry nucleus.
+* The A letter reffer to PLCs with Arduino and/or Raspberry nucleus.

 ## Things Layer